.

 Lab Test: How Quickly Can You Charge A Battery or Smartphone With A Dynamo?

-Today I want to indulge in some data to find out how quickly we can charge different batteries and devices using a bicycle dynamo USB charger.
+Today, I want to dive into some data to see how quickly different batteries and devices can be charged using a bicycle dynamo USB charger.

-I will be explaining how different USB chargers and dynamo hubs will affect the charge rate.
-We will look at the charge rates both at constant speeds (easy to predict), as well as at varying speeds (hard to predict).
+I’ll explain how different USB chargers and dynamo hubs influence charging speed.
+We’ll look at charging rates at constant speeds (which are relatively easy to predict) as well as at variable speeds (which are much harder to estimate).

 Terminology: Volts, Amps, Watts, mAh